-Sensitivity Scenario Sagicor Life Inc segment Sagicor Jamaica Segment Sagicor USA segment Worsening rate of lapse Lapse rates were either do more adverse result was sel Lapse rates were doubled.
-High interest rate Assumed increases in the investment portfolio yield rates of 0.25% per year for 5 years, with the rates remaining constant thereafter.
-A 1% increase was applied to the investmen portfolio rate.
+Sensitivity arios.
+The scenarios developed and tested by insurers were as follows.
+Scenario Sagicor Life Inc segment Sagicor Jamaica Segment Sagicor USA segment Worsening rate of lapse Lapse rates were either do more adverse result was sel Lapse rates were doubled.
+High interest rate Assumed increases in the investment portfolio yield rates of 0.25% per year for 5 years, with the rates remaining constant thereafter. the investment portfolio A 1% increase was applied to the investment portfolio rate.
 Low interest rate Assumed decreases in investment portfolio yield rates of 0.25% per year for 5 years, with the rates remaining constant thereafter.
 Assumed decreases in investment portfolio yield rates of 0.5% per year for 10 years.
-A 1% decrease was applied to the investmen portfolio rate.
-Worsening mortality and morbidity Mortality and morbidity rate illness products were increa- per year for 5 years.
-For annuity products, to decreased by 3% of the base For life insurance products only, the base assumed rates were increased annually by 3% cumulatively over the next 5 years.
-Higher expenses Policy unit maintenance expands above those reflected in the pense rates were increased base scenario.
-A SAME OF THE SAME
+A 1% decrease was applied to the investment portfolio rate.
+Worsening mortality and morbidity Mortality and morbidity rate illness products were incread per year for 5 years.
+For annuity products, to decreased by 3% of the base.
+For life insurance products only, the base assumed rates were increased annually by 3% cumulatively over the next 5 years.
+Higher expenses Policy unit maintenance expense rates were increased by 5% per year for 5 years above those reflected in the base scenario.